rhocela/wisdom-walk/docs/part-3/day-17.md

 **Day:** 17

-**When This Happened:** Egypt - Joseph reveals himself and forgives his brothers
+**When this Happened:** Egypt - Joseph reveals himself and forgives his brothers

 **Readings:**
 - Genesis 42:1–50:26 (Narrative)